mxe11/FISTML_CS_v1.3/README.md

-# Facial Identification System Through Machine Learning (FISTML) - v1.2
+# Facial Identification System Through Machine Learning (FISTML) - v1.3

 ## Overview

 FISTML is a facial recognition system developed using Visual Studio and .NET Framework with EmguCV for face detection and recognition.
 It detects faces, stores reference images in a SQL database, and identifies individuals based on stored data.
 The system is designed for integration into applications like security systems and personalized user experiences.
-## Update (1.2)
+## Update (1.3)
-- **Simple Anti Spoofing Algorithm:** If spoofing detected or liveness test fails, unknown will be detected.
+- **Alpha-Testing Attendance Checker:** Basic Attendance Checker Using MYSQL and DATETIME Scheduler using Timer.

 ## Features
 - **Multiple Registration:** Can Save or Register Multiple Users in one session.